Long Pine Creek

 Long Pine Creek is a 37.14 mi long fourth-order tributary to the Niobrara River in Rock and Brown Counties, Nebraska.
+The creek was named from the dense growth of pine trees along its banks.

+Course

 Long Pine Creek rises on the divide of the Calamus River in the Nebraska Sandhills about 4 miles north-northeast of Hofeld Lake in Brown County and then flows generally north-northeast into Rock County to join the Niobrara River about 3 mile west-southwest of Riverview, Nebraska.

 Watershed

 Long Pine Creek drains 437.21 sqmi of area, receives about 23.0 in/year of precipitation, and is about 3.96% forested.

+Recreational Area

+The creek runs through Long Pine state recreational area, a 153-acre tract of land.